alberdingk-thijm/dnd/content/wiki/characters/druid.md

 ## Ability Scores

 Druids' primary attribute is **wisdom**.

 Druids must have a wisdom of 12 or higher and a charisma of 15 or higher.
 Multi-classed druids must have a wisdom of 13 or higher.
 Druids with a wisdom and charisma of 16 or higher gain a 10% bonus to earned experience.

+Druids with a wisdom of 13 or more are entitled to bonus spells, as specified in [wisdom table II](./wiki/characters/ability-scores#wisdom).

 Druids do well with a high dexterity and constitution for combat purposes; a good strength is likewise of benefit.